originally published 12.15.2020

 If you have a really thick piece of salmon, it may start to get too crispy before the inside is finished cooking.
 To prevent the salmon from burning, just turn off the broiler and let the fish sit in the hot oven until cooked through.
 Two or three minutes should definitely be enough!

-For these sushi rice bowls, we use an easy soy glaze made up of soy sauce, honey, lime juice, minced garlic and olive oil.
+For these salmon rice bowls, we use an easy soy glaze made up of soy sauce, honey, lime juice, garlic powder and olive oil.
 Just mix all ingredients together and generously brush onto the salmon.
 I actually like to brush a second layer of the glaze onto the salmon halfway through the cook time, but that’s completely optional!

 Alright, now that the salmon is perfectly seared and the rice is seasoned and ready, it’s time to top off our bowls with your favorite veggies!
 We opted for edamame seasoned with just a bit of salt, avocado and cucumber with a garnish of green onions and sesame seeds.
 Other great add-ins would be carrots, red cabbage or even roasted vegetables like broccoli and brussels sprouts.
 Lastly, I like to drizzle each bowl with a bit of toasted sesame oil and soy sauce, but that’s completely optional — the salmon and rice are already so full of flavor!

 If you don’t have a broiler you can cook the salmon at 475F (245C) until cooked through (about 10 minutes).

 We use Calrose rice for this recipe as it’s easiest to source where we live and we love the flavor.
 Japanese short-grain rice (sushi rice) would also work well!

 The best part of this recipe is that it can become an entire meal by adding your favorite veggies right to the bowl!
 We suggest avocado, edamame, shredded carrots and slices of cucumber!